 Need help starting solids?
-Solid Starts Compass℠ is our guided app experience to help you navigate first bites and beyond.
+The Solid Starts App can help you navigate first bites and beyond.
+Start your free trial.

 While much of the guidance out there is regarding how to teach toddlers how to spit out toothpaste after brushing their teeth, there’s no need to wait until a child is 2 or 3 years old to start practicing this skill.
 As soon as you start brushing a baby’s gums and teeth, you can also start teaching baby how to spit.